mikeolaniyi/Climate_Change_and_Impacts_in_Africa/README.md

 # Analysis Conclusion Summary
 In conclusion, the regression model provides insights into how CO2 levels and the countries' locations in Africa impact annual temperatures.
 It suggests that higher CO2 levels are associated with higher temperatures.

+Thank you for taking out time to read through this project, kindly drop comments on your thoughts, suggestions etc.

+**By Michael Olaniyi Jeremiah**